caldwell619/react-spring/README.md

 ### Making Sense of the Response
-If everything worked correct, you should see an object in the console representing a successfull response
+If everything worked correct, you should see an object in the console representing a successful response

 ##### Properties of the Response Object
 - `config`